-76. The Government submitted that the applicant had had a fair and public hearing.
+70. The Government submitted that the applicant had had a fair and public hearing.
 He had failed to submit any proof in support of his allegation that the judge had not been impartial.
 The applicant had been provided with an opportunity to call witnesses, submit evidence and to lodge requests and challenges, which he had failed to do.
-The judge had advised the applicant to avail himself of his right to have a lawyer but he did not wish to do so.
-The applicant's argument that the materials of the administrative case against him had not been revealed to him prior to the hearing contradicted the materials of the case: both the record of arrest and the record of an administrative offence had been signed by the applicant after he was taken to the police station.
-Thus, taking into account that the applicant had signed the record of an administrative offence without any objections, had refused to have a lawyer, had not lodged any requests and had not availed himself of other procedural rights, the police officers had considered two hours to be sufficient for the preparation of the applicant's defence.
+The court had issued a reasoned decision which was based on various materials, including a witness statement.
+Both the police officers and the judge had advised the applicant to avail himself of his right to have a lawyer but he had not wished to do so.
+Lastly, the applicant had been afforded adequate time and facilities for the preparation of his defence.

-- 77. The applicant submitted that the trial had not been fair and the tribunal had not been independent and impartial.
+71. The applicant submitted that the trial had not been fair and the tribunal had not been independent and impartial.
 Furthermore, it had not been public since it had been held in camera in a judge's office.
+The court had failed to provide a reasoned decision.
+Moreover, this decision had been based solely on the materials prepared by the police.
+He had not been allowed to call or to cross-examine any witnesses on his behalf.
+No time was afforded to him to collect evidence and to prepare his defence.
+He had neither been informed of his right to have a lawyer, nor ever refused to have one.
+Lastly, he had been afforded only two hours to prepare his defence, which was insufficient.

-The speed with which the proceedings had been conducted, the failure to provide him with adequate time and facilities to prepare his defence and the fact that he had been denied the right to call or examine witnesses or give evidence in his defence had put him at a significant disadvantage vis-à-vis his opponent.
-The materials of the case against him had not been revealed to him prior to the hearing and the court had failed to provide a reasoned decision.
-The hearing had taken place immediately after his questioning at the police station and he had been denied access to a lawyer prior to and during the trial. - 78.
-The Court notes from the outset that similar facts and complaints have already been examined in a number of cases against Armenia, in which the Court found a violation of Article 6 § 3 (b) taken together with Article 6 § 1 (see Galstyan, cited above, §§ 86-88, and Ashughyan v.
+72. The Court notes from the outset that similar facts and complaints have already been examined in a number of cases against Armenia, in which the Court found a violation of Article 6 § 3 (b) taken together with Article 6 § 1 (see Galstyan, cited above, §§ 86-88, and Ashughyan v.
 Armenia, no. 33268/03, §§ 66-67, 17 July 2008).
 The circumstances of the present case are practically identical.
 The administrative case against the applicant was examined in an expedited procedure under Article 277 of the CAO.
-The applicant was similarly taken to and kept in a police station without any contact with the outside world where he was presented with a charge and in a matter of hours taken to a court and convicted.
-The Court therefore does not see any reason to reach a different finding in the present case and concludes that the applicant did not have a fair hearing, in particular on account of not being afforded adequate time and facilities for the preparation of his defence. - 79.
-There has accordingly been a violation of Article 6 § 3 taken together with Article 6 § 1 of the Convention. - 80.
-In view of the finding made in the preceding paragraph, the Court does not consider it necessary to examine also the other alleged violations of Article 6.
+The applicant was similarly taken to and kept in a police station - without any contact with the outside world - where he was presented with a charge and in several hours taken to a court and convicted.
+The Court therefore does not see any reason to reach a different finding in the present case and concludes that the applicant did not have a fair hearing, in particular on account of not being afforded adequate time and facilities for the preparation of his defence.

+73. There has accordingly been a violation of Article 6 § 3 taken together with Article 6 § 1 of the Convention.

+74. In view of the finding made in the preceding paragraph, the Court does not consider it necessary to examine also the other alleged violations of Article 6.